-The UK Government announced in its Budget on 11 March 2020 that the previously enacted reduction in UK Corporation Tax to 17% from 1 April 2020 would no longer be going ahead, with the rate remaining at 19%.
-This change will not have a material impact on the deferred tax balance recognized as at 31 December 2019.
+The UK Government announced in its Budget on 3 March 2021 that the UK corporation tax rate will be increasing from 19% to 25% from 1 April 2023 onwards.
+This change has not been reflected in the deferred tax balances at the balance sheet date as it is not substantively enacted.
+Had it been reflected, it would not have a material impact on the deferred tax balance recognized in the company as at 31 December 2020.